 Endurance- (41+ pracs) should get it to 91% or more depending on your style.

-dodge- as a pure warrior I would spend 5-10 pracs in dodge.
+dodge- as a pure warrior I would spend at least 10 pracs in dodge.
 10 pracs will get you around 55% dodge with a base dex 16/per 13.
 That is +11 dodge bonus

 attack- 3 or so pracs in this skill.
 If you flee alot, or use a hit/flee tactic, the attack skill can come in very useful.
-I have spent only 3 pracs in attack and got it up to 41% and felt like I noticed a difference in my fleeing speed.
+I have spent only 3 pracs in attack and got it up to 41% and felt like I noticed a difference in my fleeing attempts per round.